FusionAuth/fusionauth-site/site/_posts/2020-11-19-fusionauth-and-iot-devices.md

 **Michał:** I'm not entirely sure whether those few lines in python are worth publishing, but I can share what they are about.
 The idea is to create jinja2 templates for each email.
 The templates are localized with the use of GNU gettext.
 Based on jinja2 templates, localized FreeMarker templates are rendered...
 So, yeah - templates for templates ;)

 Rendered templates and stylesheets are then passed through the premailer tool to increase visual consistency across email clients and pushed into FusionAuth either via Kickstart or the API.
 If you would be interested in building such functionality I believe it should be done in a similar way that themes are localized.
 That is, each message has an HTML and Text template and messages file for each locale.
 Our current solution is just a workaround of the current limitation and as such is not particularly elegant.

+> In order not to get distracted while building something awesome, we didn't want to implement front-end aspects of the authorization flow, which can be pretty complex taking different authentication flows into account.

 **Dan:** Which reverse proxy did you use?